kayvonf/virtualclassroom/README.md

 # virtualclassroom

-This is a 24-7 "always on" [ohyay-based](https://ohyay.co) virtual classroom that supports synchronous live lecture to up to 500 students, small student working groups (e.g., for breakouts or flipped classroom settings), and office hours.
+"Kayvon's Virtual Classroom" is an always-on, [ohyay-based](https://ohyay.co) virtual classroom kit that supports synchronous live lecture to up to 500 students (with recording), small student working groups (e.g., for breakouts or flipped classroom settings), and office hours.
+The classroom experience is completely customizable, so you can modify the appearance of the UI or extend its functionality to meet your class' needs.
+I have used this classroom to teach a number of courses at Stanford since Fall 2020.
 Please contact me (Kayvon Fatahalian) if you have additional questions.

 __If you want to receive communication about any updates to this tool in the future, please sign up [here](https://forms.gle/A8S8xJNQBtXeFaTZ9).__